3 ways to print from your iPad

 There are several software and cloud-based solutions if you don't have an AirPrint printer on your network.
 Printopia is one popular alternative.
 Install the software to your MacOS computer and it allows you to print over Wi-Fi by using your Mac as a middleman, routing the file from the iPad to the printer.
 The nice thing is that there's no software needed for the iPad, just install the MacOS software and select your printer to share during the setup process.

 There are other programs that achieve the same thing, but this is the one we've successfully tested in our lab.
-It's free to try and $20 to buy.
+It's free to try and $20 (converting roughly to £15 and AU$25) to buy.

 Take it to the cloud